Carbon sinks are naturally occurring or artificially created reservoirs that absorb more carbon-based compounds than they release.

 The Florida Everglades is one of the largest subtropical wetlands on the planet.

-It once stretched 60 miles wide and 100 miles long, a dappled group of ponds, sawgrass marshes, mangrove forests, and hardwood hammocks that became collectively known as the “river of grass.”
+It once stretched 60 miles wide and 100 miles long.
+A dappled collection of ponds, sawgrass marshes, mangrove forests, and hardwood hammocks, they became collectively known as the “river of grass.”
 This shallow, slow-flowing river begins at the Kissimmee River, flows to Lake Okeechobee, and then seeps down to the Florida Keys.

-Initially seen as a waste of land by developers, efforts began in the late 1800s to drain the Everglades by digging an intricate series of canals, converting large tracts of land for agricultural use.
-A railroad system was constructed, and as more and more people flocked to the coastal area, more and more roads, bridges, and canals were built, resulting in significant damage to the natural ecosystem that had been in place for thousands of years.
-As the Everglades slowly diminished in breadth, less carbon sequestration occurred, and the natural carbon sink slowly became less effective.
+Initially seen as a waste of land by developers, efforts began in the late 1800s to drain the Everglades.
+They dug an intricate series of canals, converting large tracts of land for agricultural and developmental use.
+A railroad system was constructed, and as more and more people flocked to the coastal area, more and more roads, bridges, and canals were built.
+This resulted in significant damage to the natural ecosystem that had been in place for thousands of years.
+As the Everglades slowly diminished in breadth, less carbon sequestration occurred.
+The natural carbon sink slowly became less effective.

 The Everglades as a Carbon Sink